-- 1. Despite the number of accumulated chilling hours to date, root system of southern pines never go dormant. - 2.
+- 1. Despite the number of accumulated chilling hours to date, the root system of southern pines never go dormant. - 2.
 Seedlings should not be planted when the temperatures are near freezing.
 We would not recommend any planting of new seedlings until the daily highs are above freezing and the low temperatures have moderated. - 3.
 Recently planted seedlings have not begun to grow new roots and the soil around the root zone may not have properly settled around the seedling. - 4.
-A positive point is that the weather is expected to come through accompanied by rain that will help moderate the soil temperatures. - 5.
+A positive point is that the recent heavy rainfall may help moderate the soil temperatures. - 5.
 The impact of these temperatures may not fully be known until seedling growth begins in the spring.
 Landowners should be diligent to check seedling survival for several weeks beginning in the spring. - 6.
-If we have a period of moderate temperatures over the next few month, it may be possible to check seedlings for freeze injury.
-Follow the steps below
+If we have a period of moderate temperatures over the next few months, it may be possible to check seedlings for freeze injury by following the steps outlined below.